Using Paid Up Additions to Build Cash Value

 What is “Paid Up Additions”?

-Paid Up Additions (PUA) DEFINITION: paid up additional life insurance that will immediately contribute to your death benefit as well as the cash value of the policy, dollar for dollar, minus any applicable fee.
+Paid Up Additions (PUA) DEFINITION: paid up additional life insurance purchased with additional premiums or dividends, over and above required premiums, that will immediately contribute to your death benefit as well as the cash value of the policy, dollar for dollar, minus any applicable fee.

 Paid Up Additions Rider (PUAR) DEFINITION: A rider that allows you the opportunity to add paid–up additional life insurance with no proof of insurability (i.e. no medical test or questions).
 In turn, paid up additions help build your cash value very quickly as the additional insurance earns the policy’s guaranteed rate, plus dividends.